suzuemayumi/ResMed-Marketing-Spend-Optimization/README.md

 When the application loads your dataset, you can adjust future marketing spend for each channel using interactive sliders **or** by typing an exact value into the accompanying number input.
-Predicted conversions update automatically as you modify the spend values.
+Model predictions no longer update while you adjust spend.
+Instead, the prediction and optimized allocation are calculated when you click **Optimize**.
 If the entered amount falls outside the historical range of your data, the app will display a warning.
 Values above the estimated 90th percentile for a channel trigger an informational message that spend may suffer from diminishing returns.